Tuncay5506/CI-CD_Pipeline_Project/README.md

 # We are done with our Setup #

-## Step - 8 : After your practise, delete resources we have used in AWS Cloud to avoid billing ##
+# (8) After the practise, delete resources we have used in AWS Cloud to avoid billing #